mzwoelfer/ansible-nerdctl/README.md

 This clears Molecule’s local working directory — it does not touch your VMs.

-## Important Notes on supported operating systems
+## ❗Important Notes on supported operating systems
 ### Why is Rocky10 not supported?
 Rocky Linux 10 removed legacy netfilter kernel modules (e.g., `xt_comment`) required by CNI bridge networking.
 Rootless nerdctl + containerd can not create network bridges, so containers fail to start.